davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

    ..

 #.
-Execute the :ref:`dev-Standalone-Mode-setup-label` section.
+Execute the :ref:`dev-Standalone-Mode-setup` section.

 #.
 Perform the following commands to verify that the Control Plane is successfully enabled: